Clarity-Digital-Twin/yc-cofounder-bot/MODEL_SELECTION.md

 Defaults
 - Computer Use: `CUA_MODEL=<your account's computer-use model>`
-- Decision LLM: `DECISION_MODEL` must be set to the strongest model you have access to (account/tier dependent).
+- Decision LLM: `OPENAI_DECISION_MODEL` must be set to the strongest model you have access to (account/tier dependent).

 Guidelines
 - Do not hardcode model names in code.
 Read them from env/config.